fabioperrella/debugging-with-mastery/intro/slide01.md

     [2] pry> _ex_
     => #<ZeroDivisionError: divided by 0>

-And it is possible to find where it was raised:
+And it is possible to find where it was raised with `cat --ex`:

     @@@ruby
     [3] pry> cat --ex